Robust certification of quantum instruments through a sequential communication game: Two receiver sequential game with restricted communication

 \subsection{Two-receiver quantum access code}

-Now let's describe the two receiver quantum access code with limited collaboration between the receivers.
+Now let's describe the two receiver quantum access code i.e., quantum version of the proposed game.
 Aparna prepares a quantum state $\rho_x$ that encodes the selected classical message, \( x = (x_0, x_1) \) $\in \{0, 1, ...d-1\}^2$.
 Two receivers, Barun and Chhanda, only know the set of states of dimension \( d \) from which Aparna selects in a single run of the game, but not the exact state.
 After preparing the state, Aparna sends it to Barun, who applies his measuring instrument, represented mathematically by the Kraus operators \( \{K_{b|y}\} \).
 When this instrument acts on the state \( \rho_x \), the outcome is \( b \in \{0, 1, \dots, d-1\} \), and the updated state according to the L\"udder transformation rule \cite{Busch1986}, is given by,

 To satisfy the completeness relation for Barun's measurement, we require that \( \sum_{b=0}^{d-1} M_{b|y} = \mathbb{I} \), where \( M_{b|y} = K_{b|y}^\dagger K_{b|y} \) are the elements of a positive operator-valued measure (POVM).
-The correlation between Aparna and Barun is captured by the average success probability of correctly guessing the asked dit value, which can be obtained via Born's rule in the following way.
+The correlation between Aparna and Barun is captured by the average success probability of correctly guessing the asked dit value, which constitute the \emph{first payoff} and is given by,

 In the present work, we use the words average success probability, success probability, and figure of merit of the game interchangeably.

-According to the rules of the game, Barun will disclose his measurement choice, denoted by \( y \), but not the corresponding outcome.
-Therefore, the post-measurement state received by Chhanda, is simply the average over all possible outcomes for a fixed input \( y \), which is
+According to the rules of the game, Barun only passes his post-measured state without leaking output information.
+Therefore, the post-measurement state received by Chhanda, is given by the average over all possible outcomes for a fixed input \( y \), which is,

 Now, to retrieve the leftover information, Chhanda will perform a generalized measurement $\{N_0, N_1\}$ on $\Tilde{\rho}_{x}^{y}$, where, $\sum_{b = 0}^{d-1}N_{b|y} = \mathbb{I}$.
-Chhanda's figure of merit is the success probability of correctly guessing the remaining part of the encoding and is given by the following way.
+Chhanda's figure of merit is the success probability of correctly guessing the remaining part of the encoding, which is the \emph{second payoff function} of the game, and computed as given bellow.